andrew-rayco/f1/README.md

 main.css
 ```

-and ensure bundle files and main.css are generated before pushing to Heroku.
+-   Ensure bundle files and main.css are generated before pushing to Heroku.

-Then login to Heroku and push up:
+-   Login to Heroku and push up:

 ```
 heroku login